Completion phase - PhD Programme in Medicine and Health Sciences

 Application and attachments

-The form Application for assessment of PhD Thesis should be submitted to your department, and must include the follwing attachments:
+- The form Application for assessment of PhD Thesis

-- A statement from the Faculty that confirms the approved academic training.
-The confirmation is available on request by contacting the Section of Student and Academic Affairs at the Faculty of Medicine and Health Sciences: phd@medisin.ntnu.no
+- A statement from the faculty that confirms that academic training has been completed and approved.
+The confirmation is available on request by contacting the PhD administration at the Faculty of Medicine and Health Sciences: phd@mh.ntnu.no

 - A digital copy of the thesis (complete with summaries, index, compilation, papers and references).
 A doctoral thesis from the Faculty of Medicine and Health Sciences should usually consist of minimum 3 scientific papers/manuscripts.
 The candidate should be first author of at least 2 papers, and at least 1 paper should be published or accepted for publication.
 Detailed thesis requirements can be found in the PhD Regulations.